Courage Before the Thaw

 had experience enough to warn me.

-This essay was anthologized in This is the Place: Women Writing About Home, which the New York Times called “far-reaching and compelling.”
+Named one of 100 notable essays of the year by Best American Essays 2018, this essay was anthologized in This is the Place: Women Writing About Home, which the New York Times called “far-reaching and compelling.”
 You can buy the book from Powell’s or Amazon and read the essay here.

 Raising Girls of the Natural World